ethosofscience/philosophy-stuttgart/README.md

   4. How do we deploy those values and norms?

 ## Main concepts, values and rules
-  For now the main concepts, values and rules we want to oparate with are:
+  For now the main concepts, values and rules we want to operate with are:

   1. Openness,
   2. Transparency,